1987–88 Boston Celtics season: Regular season

 During the NBA All-Star weekend at the Chicago Stadium in Chicago, Illinois, Bird, McHale and Ainge were all selected for the 1988 NBA All-Star Game, as members of the Eastern Conference All-Star team; it was Ainge's first and only All-Star appearance.
 In addition, Bird and Ainge both participated in the NBA Three-Point Shootout, in which Bird won for the third consecutive year.
-Bird also finished in second place in Most Valuable Player voting behind Michael Jordan of the Chicago Bulls, while head coach K.C.
+Bird also finished in second place in Most Valuable Player voting, behind Michael Jordan of the Chicago Bulls, while head coach K.C.
 Jones finished tied in sixth place in Coach of the Year voting.

-In the Eastern Conference First Round of the 1988 NBA playoffs, the Celtics defeated the New York Knicks in four games.
-In the Eastern Conference Semi-finals, the team trailed 3–2 to Dominique Wilkins and the Atlanta Hawks, but won the final two games, thus winning the series in seven games.
-The Celtics advanced to the Eastern Conference Finals for the fifth consecutive year, becoming the first team to do so since the 1968–69 Boston Celtics (which reached the previous thirteen).
-However, they would lose to Isiah Thomas, and the 2nd-seeded Detroit Pistons in six games; this was the first time since the 1982–83 season that the Celtics failed to reach the NBA Finals.
-The Pistons would reach the Finals for the first time, but would lose in seven games to the defending NBA champion Los Angeles Lakers.
+The Celtics finished sixth in the NBA in home-game attendance, with an attendance of 611,231 at the Boston Garden during the regular season.